edzaga/sql-course/sql-course-en/lectures/week5/lecture18.rst

   A is a **candidate key**.
 A multivalued dependency ``A->->B`` is trivial when B is part of A.
   This happens when A is a set of attributes, and B is a subset of A.

-In other words a relation is in 4NF if it is in third normal form or BCNF and has no nontrivial multivalued dependencies.
+In other words a relation is in 4NF if it is in Third Normal Form or BCNF and has no nontrivial multivalued dependencies.
 As it was mentioned, a relation has a multivalued dependency when the existence of two or more independent relations many to many causes redundancy.
-It is this redundancy which is removed by the fourth normal form.
+It is this redundancy which is removed by the Fourth Normal Form.

 Example 1
 ^^^^^^^^^